toomanycrickets/DyadBoot/README.md

 `DyadBoot` provides tools for dyadic random bootstrapping and analysis.
 It is indicated for experimental data involving dyads, in which effects want to be explored at the individual level.
-It is important to note that it requires 1) there to be a column pertaining to the Dyad (e.g. “Dyad\_id”), 2) that each invidual is on a different row, and 3) for individuals belonging to the same dyad to be in adjecent rows.
+Input dataframe must be strucutred so that each row pertains to one individual of the dyad (individuals of the same dyad must be in adjacent rows), and there must be one column specifying the Dyad name/ID (e.g. “Dyad_id”).
+Functions randBoot, randOne, and randMult, restructure the dataframe so that there is one row per dyad, with separate columns for the variables associated with each individual in the dyad.

 Example provided below:

 -Example-